 Top cast: Ashton Kutcher, Dermot Mulroney, Josh Gad

 Steve works at Atari and is unhappy with his life, his job, and his colleagues.
 He doesn’t want to stay at a company with no future.
 Steve dreams of grand achievements and big challenges.
 He finds such a challenge in the garage of his friend Woz, where there’s a homemade personal computer.
-He believes this is what humanity needs, even If they aren’t unaware.
+He believes this is what humanity needs, even if they aren’t aware.
 Later, Steve and Woz found Apple in Jobs’s garage.
 The journey to their dream is tough.
 No one wants to fund a startup promising something unknown.
 'Jobs', the movie, came out a year and a half after Steve Jobs’s death, though work on the script started while he was still alive.
 Critics didn’t like Ashton Kutcher’s portrayal, but the movie is still a must-see.

 Pirates of Silicon Valley